AnumQ/mydapp/README.md

 # Dapp

-This is a react app that demonstrates how to interact with a smart contract from a React app.
+This is a React app that reads and writes to smart contract.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm i`

 ### `npm start`